xNok/concourse-pipeline-maker/README.md

 cpm
 # Process only 1 pipeline and give me the fly command to execute
 cpm my_pipilene
-# Process all pipeline and generate the fly_cli command line
+# Process all pipeline and generate the fly command line as .cmd files
 cpm --cli
 # Process all pipeline and copy all files in the output folder
 cpm --copy